After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 Plitvice Lakes National Park

-This Central Croatia national park is a UNESCO World Heritage site, the oldest nature reserve of its kind in Croatia.
-Crowned by a series of terraced lakes connected by waterfalls, it’s a gem of Croatia’s natural landscape.
+This Central Croatia national park is a UNESCO World Heritage site and the oldest nature reserve of its kind in Croatia.
+It is crowned by a series of terraced lakes connected by waterfalls and is a gem of Croatia’s natural landscape.

-Come here to hike among its karst limestone falls and see the natural beauty of Croatia.
+Come here to hike among its karst limestone falls and see Croatia’s natural beauty.
 It’s easily accessible on a day trip from Zadar or the capital city of Zagreb.

 Read more about Plitvice Lakes National Park here ↳